-I declare under penalty of perjury under the laws of of the State of Georgia that the above information is true and correct.
-I understand that false statements made herein could be subject to the code of stude conduct.
+true and correct.
+I understand that false statements of the State of Georgia that the above information is made herein could be subject to the code of student

+conduct.

 (Applicant Signature) (Date)

-ATLANTA'S JOHN MARSHALL LAW SCHOOL FORM B
+ATLANTA'S JOHN MARSHALL LAW SCHOOL FORM B ACADEMIC ACCOMMODATIONS VERIFICATION

-ACADEMIC ACCOMMODATIONS

-VERIFICATION